Character amnesia: Evidence

 Anecdotal evidence of character amnesia is plentiful, but there has been insufficient scientific study of the phenomenon.
-There are however a few surveys which reinforce the claim that reliance on input methods has caused those who communicate in written Chinese and Japanese to forget how to write many characters in general use which they previously were able to write from memory.
+There are, however, a few surveys which reinforce the claim that character amnesia exists among users of written Chinese and Japanese.
 China Youth Daily surveyed 2,072 people in April 2010 and found that 83 percent reported having trouble writing characters.
 A similar Dayang Net survey found that 80 percent of respondents acknowledged having forgotten how to write some characters.
 In 2008 the Ministry of Education of the People's Republic of China conducted a survey of 3,000 teachers, where sixty percent complained of declining writing ability.
 Another anecdotal example can be seen during a spelling bee show hosted on CCTV in 2013, where only 30% of participants were able to write "toad" (癞蛤蟆 (Làiháma)) in Chinese.

-While some claim that phone text messaging is the primary cause of character amnesia, the phenomenon, at least in Japan, appears to originate with widespread use of word processors.
-An article in the Asahi Shimbun from 23 September 1985, reports that students were finding it increasingly difficult to remember how to write even quite simple kanji by hand since the full-scale introduction of word processors at a university campus in Isehara.
+While some claim that text messaging is the primary cause of character amnesia, the phenomenon, at least in Japan, appears to have originated with the widespread use of word processors.
+An article in The Asahi Shimbun from 23 September 1985 reports that students found it increasingly difficult to remember how to write even quite simple kanji by hand since the full-scale introduction of word processors at a university campus in Isehara.
 A 1993 survey of members of the Information Processing Society of Japan found that habitual word processor users reported declining ability to write characters by hand.
 The Japanese term "word-processor idiot" (ワープロ馬鹿, wāpurobaka) describes a person whose handwriting ability has deteriorated due to overreliance on computer input methods.

 Treatment

 In China, the Ministry of Education has attempted to counteract the problem of character amnesia through the promotion of traditional Chinese calligraphy classes.
-The ministry's instructions include increasing the frequency of calligraphy classes for younger students to once every week and optional classes and after-school activities for older students.
+In 2011, the ministry's instructions included increasing the frequency of calligraphy classes for younger students to once every week and optional classes and after-school activities for older students.